vygr/ChrysaLisp/docs/COMMS.md

 On creation of a process it is allocated a main local mailbox and the `net_id` is returned to the creator.
 There are functions provided to create multiple child processes in a single call.
 Such functions can be used to create farms, arrays, and pipelines of processes.
-These functions return a list of `net_id`.
+These functions return a list of `net_id`s.
 The creator can then go on to wire these mailboxes and processes in any communications structure it desires.